Arnoldo Alemán

-José Arnoldo Alemán Lacayo (born 23 January 1946) is a Nicaraguan politician who served as the president of Nicaragua from 10 January 1997 to 10 January 2002.
+José Arnoldo Alemán Lacayo (born January 23, 1946) is a Nicaraguan politician who served as the 60th president of Nicaragua from January 10, 1997 to January 10, 2002.
+His tenure as president was marked by corruption and attempts to centralize power.

 In 2003, he was convicted of corruption and sentenced to a 20-year prison term; the conviction was overturned by the Supreme Court of Nicaragua in 2009.
+Following his predecessor Violeta Chamorro's death, Alemán is the only living former President of Nicaragua.

 Early life

 Alemán was born in Managua and received his early education at the La Salle institute in Managua.
 His father was a prominent lawyer who was an associate of the 1970s Nicaraguan dictator Anastasio Somoza Debayle and served as Somoza's minister of education for a period, and the family owned a large coffee plantation south of Managua.

 In 1967 he graduated with a law degree from the Universidad Nacional Autónoma de Nicaragua-León with specializations in regional economic integration and financial law.
 Between 1968 and 1979, he worked as a lawyer in the commercial and banking world.
 He became an official in the government of Anastasio Somoza Debayle.
 In 1980 he was arrested by the Sandinista junta, had some of his property seized and spent nine months in prison.
 The period of his arrest coincided with the death of his father.
 This kept him from attending his father's funeral.
 After he was released from prison, he spent some time in the United States.

 Upon his return to Nicaragua, Alemán became heavily involved in business, political, and academic activities.
 He was a member of the Consejo Superior de la Empresa Privada (COSEP, 1988–1990), vice-president of the Unión de Productores Agropecuarios de Nicaragua (UPANIC, 1986–1990).
 He was president of the Asociación de Cafetaleros de Managua (1983–1990); the Unión de Cafetaleros de Nicaragua (UNCAFENIC, 1986–1990); the Federación de Municipios de América Central (1992–1993) and of the Federación Municipal de Ciudades de Centroamérica (1993–1995).
 He also took part in conferences at Tulane University and at Florida International University in the United States.